phylotastic/phylotastic/admin/first_year_report.md

 The strategy of capturing names from signage makes the mobile app very general.
 It can be used at any zoo, arboretum, garden, museum collection, etc., that has signage with printed scientific names.
 There is no need to coordinate with the institution.

-#### Portal newly implemented for this project
+#### Portal designed and implemented  for this project
-The web portal is a Rails application accessed through any browser.
+The web portal is a Rails application accessed through any browser at http://phylo.cs.nmsu.edu:3000.

 Currently the web portal
 * obtains a list by any of 3 main workflows